Liyang-Zhang/BackgroundErrorSuppreesionforQAseq/README.md

 **QAseq_MRD.py**

 Extract mutation information of designed sites from official QAseq pipeline outcome.
 Two extra sheets, "MRD" and "MRD_error",  will be made.
-Some parameters like input path need change, and the script is run locally.
+Some parameters like input paths need change, and the script is run locally.
 Download the mutation directory from the server before running this script.

 **FREQfileCreate.py**

 Use the QAseq pipeline outputs to create FREQ files on UMI level.
-This script can be used to make either input samples of iDES or a UMI-level database's FREQ files.
+This script can be used to make either input samples of iDES or FREQ files for UMI-level database.

 **QASeq_FreqAnnotation.py**